$\mathbb{Z}_{2}$ Spin Hopf Insulator: Helical Hinge States and Returning Thouless Pump: Trivialization from Pump of Kane-Mele invariant

-The transition where the $\Z_2$ pump occurs is analogous to the phase transition of the 2D quantum spin Hall phase \cite{Murakami2007phase,Shuichi_Murakami_2007}, i.e., the critical point where the $\Z_2$ pump occurs is a $\mathbbm{Z}_{2}$ phase transition point for the two-dimensional bulk Bloch-Wannier bands.
+The transition where the $\Z_2$ pump occurs is analogous to the phase transition of the 2D quantum spin Hall phase \cite{Murakami2007phase,Shuichi_Murakami_2007}, which can happen through a pair of TR related, Dirac-like gap closing points at general momenta $\mathbf{k}$ and $-\mathbf{k}$.
+In another word, the critical point where the $\Z_2$ pump occurs is a $\mathbbm{Z}_{2}$ phase transition point for the two-dimensional bulk Bloch-Wannier bands.
 Because of the translation symmetry in the bulk, each bulk Bloch-Wannier band (indicated by blue in Fig.~\ref{fig:pump_z2} (a)) touches with both its top and bottom neighbors simultaneously, and thus the $\mathbbm{Z}_{2}$ phase transition happens twice for a bulk Bloch-Wannier band -- once from the top and once from the bottom.
-Then the $\mathbbm{Z}_{2}$ invariant of the bulk Bloch-Wannier bands will not change during this process.
+The net effect is that the $\mathbbm{Z}_{2}$ invariant of the bulk Bloch-Wannier bands will not change during this process.
 However, the boundary-localized Bloch-Wannier bands on both top and bottom surface facets touch with the bulk Bloch-Wannier bands from only one side, i.e., the boundary-localized Bloch-Wannier bands on the top (bottom) touch with only the bulk Bloch-Wannier bands below (above) it.
 Thus, there will be a quantum of $\mathbbm{Z}_2$ invariant, $\nu=1$, pumped from one surface to another through the bulk occupied bands during this process and all of the Bloch-Wannier bands will become trivial.
 After this critical point, the gaps in the bulk Bloch-Wannier bands reopen and the system will be a trivial insulator.
-We note that breaking translation symmetry does not change our conclusions since the full $\Z_2$ pump can still occur, but in perhaps a non-uniform fashion where some of the bulk Bloch-Wannier bands become $\Z_2$ non-trivial during an intermediate stage.
+We note that breaking translation symmetry does not change our conclusions, since the full $\Z_2$ pump can still occur, but in perhaps a non-uniform fashion where some of the bulk Bloch-Wannier bands become $\Z_2$ non-trivial during an intermediate stage.
 We also point out that the $\Z_2$ pump occurs in the $P$ subspace but not in the $Q$ subspace.
-This should be contrasted with previously-studied pumps associated to a first or second Chern number, where a Berry-curvature quantum is simultaneously pumped in both $P$ and $Q$ subspaces \cite{Taherinejad2015adiabatic,PhysRevB.95.075137}.
+This should be contrasted with previously-studied pumps associated to a second Chern number, where a Berry-curvature quantum is simultaneously pumped in both $P$ and $Q$ subspaces \cite{Taherinejad2015adiabatic,PhysRevB.95.075137}.

 To confirm our results we use the fact that the $\Z_{2}$ invariant can be determined from spectrum of the Wilson loop \cite{PhysRevB.74.195312,bernevig2013topological,asboth2016short}.
 Let $p(\mathbf{k})$ be the projector onto a chosen group of bands at $\mathbf{k}$.
 We can define the Wilson loop operator over this group of bands as